 Economic challenges have serious long-term effects on children and young adults.

-SAGE members are making a difference every day.
-Some members sponsor individuals and families to get back on their feet.
-Others volunteer and donate to organizations that help people gain stability and land a job.
+The people involved in SAGE are making a difference every day.
+Some sponsor individuals and families to get back on their feet.
+Others volunteer and donate to organizations that help people gain economic security and stability and land a job.
 Still others serve organizations that offer micro-loans to small businesses to drive innovation and job creation in our community.

-For more examples and inspiration, read our Impact Report.
+For more examples and inspiration, see our stories below.